dagu-org/dagu/README.md

 But unfortunately, they were not suitable for my existing environment.
 Because they required a DBMS (Database Management System) installation, relatively high learning curves, and more operational overheads.
 We only have a small group of engineers in our office and use a less common DBMS.

 Finally, I decided to build my own tool that would not require any DBMS server, any daemon process, or any additional operational burden and is easy to use.
-I hope this tool will help others with the same thoughts.
+I hope that this tool will help people in similar situations.

 ## Quick start